rajarshidattapy/Dhvani-AI/README.md

-# VAANI - Empowering Inclusive Communication through AI
+# DHVANI - Empowering Inclusive Communication through AI

 VAANI is a software designed to empower individuals with visual impairments by providing inclusive access to various forms of content through AI-driven technologies.